jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 #Basic Workflow

 Firstly, you must have a Git local repository already **created**.
-In order to create your repository you can use one for the creation methods in the *Installatin document*.
+In order to create your repository you can use one of the creation methods in the *Installation document*.

-The **golder rule** for every GitHub repository, is to keep your master branches clean, by clean I mean without any changes, like that you can create at any time a branch from your master.
+The **golder rule** for every GitHub repository, is to keep your master branches clean.
+By clean, I mean without any changes, like that you can create at any time a branch from your master.
 Each time, that you want to commit a bug or a feature, you need to create a branch for it, which will be a copy of your master branch.

-When you do a pull request on a branch, you can continue to work on another branch and make another pull request on this other branch.
+When you do a **pull request** on a branch, you can continue to work on another branch and make another pull request on this other branch.

-Before creating a new branch, pull the changes from upstream.
+Before creating a new branch, pull the changes from **upstream--.
 Your master needs to be up to date.

 Create the branch on your local machine and switch in this branch :